-Expiration or termination of comprehensive agreements shall be governed by the provisions of F.S. section 255.065, as that statute may be altered or amended from time to time.
+Expiration or termination of comprehensive agreements shall be governed by the provisions of F.S. section 255.065, as that statute may be altered or amended from time to timefollow the provisions of the P3 statute.

 CHAPTER 3-4.
-TAXATION[3]
+TAXATION^[3]